Background pattern

 No special storage conditions are required.

-Do not use this medicine after the expiration date shown on the packaging.
+Do not use this medicine after the expiration date stated on the package.
 The expiration date is the last day of the month indicated.

-Do not dispose of medicines through drains or household waste.
-Ask your pharmacist how to dispose of packaging and medicines you no longer need.This will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This will help protect the environment.

-Composition of Deflazacort VIR:
+Composition of DEFLAZACORT VIR:

 The active ingredient is deflazacort.
 Each tablet contains 30 mg of deflazacort.

-The other excipients are lactose, microcrystalline cellulose, cornstarch and magnesium stearate.
+The other excipients are lactose, microcrystalline cellulose, cornstarch, and magnesium stearate.

-Appearance of the product and contents of the package:
+Appearance of the product and package contents:

-Deflazacort VIR is presented in the form of scored tablets for oral use.
+DEFLAZACORT VIR is presented in the form of scored tablets for oral use.
 Each package contains 10 tablets.

 INDUSTRIA QUIMICA Y FARMACEUTICA VIR, S.A.